g3w-suite/g3w-suite-documentation/user_groups_organization.md

 **Admin role users** will be able to access/edit/upload all the contents of the FileManager.

 **Editor1 role users** (administrators of a specific MacroGroup) will be able to access/modify/upload only the contents present within a folder identified with the same user name as Editor1 itself.

+The creation of a **Editor1** role user (**administrator of a MacroGroup**) determines the automatic creation of a subfolder of the **project_data** folder with the same name as that defined for the Editor1 user.

+This user will manage, independently, only the contents of that folder.

 Again from the perspective of an infrastructure dedicated to a Union of Municipalities, this will allow each Editor1 (manager of one Administrations) to be able to independently manage the geographical data of their own Administration.